uwvrclub/web-ar-ruler-project/README.md

 </html>
 ```

 In A-Frame, the way we define behaviours of entities is components.
 Here, we want to measure the distance between the two markers and show that to the text label.
 So, let's make a new custom component of our own called `ruler-component`.
 It will have a `tick` function that will be called every frame by A-Frame.
+This component can then be attached to our camera component.

 ```html
 <!DOCTYPE html>